mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _runOn:

 - ``runOn``: Optional array of documents.
 List of server version and/or topology requirements for which the tests in this file can be run.
-These requirements may be overridden on a per-test basis by `test.runOn <test_runOn_>`_.
-Test runners MUST skip a test if its requirements are not met.
+If no requirements are met, the test runner MUST skip this test file.

   If set, the array should contain at least one document.
 The structure of each document is defined in `runOnRequirement`_.

-  **TODO**: Consider whether these requirements should allow an entire test file to be skipped up front, instead of allowing per-test requirements to override.

 .. _createEntities: